 [The formatitng for this section will be updated by Vicki]

-Sprite Kit does an excellent job optimizing your game under the hood for great performance.
-Behind the scenes, Sprite Kit automatically creates object pools, avoids drawing offscreen nodes, creates bitmap font atlases, and much more so your games work great without you having to think too much about it.
+Sprite Kit does an excellent job of optimizing your game under the hood for great performance.
+Behind the scenes, Sprite Kit automatically creates object pools, avoids drawing offscreen nodes, creates bitmap font atlases and much more, so your games are fast and efficient without you having to think too much about it.

-However, as your games get more and more complicated you can run into performance issues from time to time.
-The goal of this chapter it so show you a few problem areas you might run into in your games, and give you some tips and tricks on how to work around them.
+However, as your games get more complicated, from time to time you will run into performance issues.
+The goal of this chapter is to show you a few problem areas you might encounter when developing your games, and give you some workaround tips and tricks.

-In particular, in this chapter you are going to work on a game called Bullet Storm.
+In particular, you are going to work on a game called Bullet Storm.
 Here’s what it currently looks like: